romiqi/CS3331-01/README.md

 pip install tk
 `

-To run this file,you can use command below:
+To run this file,you can use the command below:
 `
   python itemrevive.py
 `